rockroman/mildew-detection-in-cherry-leaves/README.md

 While seldomly fatal, unchecked powdery mildew can inflict serious harm by depriving plants of water and nutrients.
 Typical effects include yellowing, withering, or distortion of leaves, along with weakened growth, reduced blooming, and slower development.

- Currently, manual inspection ta kes around 30 minutes per tree, with an additional minute for applying treatment if needed.
+Currently, manual inspection takes around 30 minutes per tree, with an additional minute for applying treatment if needed.
 With thousands of trees across multiple farms, this process is not scalable.
 To address this, the IT team proposed implementing an ML system to instantly detect powdery mildew in cherry tree images.
 If successful, this approach could be extended to other crops.
 The dataset comprises cherry leaf images provided by Farmy & Foods.

 # Client Goals:
 * Faster Testing Results: Expedite the process of obtaining disease test results.

 * Reduced Manual Workload: Minimize manual effort required for diagnosing mildew infection.

 * Mildew Mitigation: Prevent the spread and recurrence of mildew infection in cherry trees.

 # Client Benefits:
 * Automated Mildew Detection: The ML model will automatically diagnose mildew presence in cherry leaves.

-Reduced Manual Work: Manual disease diagnosis processes will be significantly streamlined, saving time and resources.
+* Reduced Manual Work: Manual disease diagnosis processes will be significantly streamlined, saving time and resources.

-Early Disease Detection: Early detection of mildew allows for timely treatment, preventing further spread and damage.
+* Early Disease Detection: Early detection of mildew allows for timely treatment, preventing further spread and damage.

 # Dataset Content

-* Dataset was obtained from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+Dataset was obtained from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 Subsequently,  a hypothetical user scenario was created to demonstrate the practical application of predictive analytics in a workplace project.

-* The dataset comprises over 4,000 images captured from the client's crop fields.
+The dataset comprises over 4,000 images captured from the client's crop fields.
 These images depict both healthy cherry leaves and leaves afflicted with powdery mildew, a fungal disease that poses a threat to numerous plant species.
 Given the cherry plantation's significance within their product portfolio, the company is deeply invested in ensuring the market receives products of uncompromised quality.

 ---
 ## Business Requirements

-* The cherry plantation at Farmy & Foods faces a challenge with powdery mildew affecting their cherry trees.
+The cherry plantation at Farmy & Foods faces a challenge with powdery mildew affecting their cherry trees.
 Currently, manual inspection takes around 30 minutes per tree, with an additional minute for applying treatment if needed.
 With thousands of trees across multiple farms, this process is not scalable.
 To address this, the IT team proposed implementing an ML system to instantly detect powdery mildew in cherry tree images.
 If successful, this approach could be extended to other crops.
 The dataset comprises cherry leaf images provided by Farmy & Foods.

 # Business Requirement number 1:

 * Conduct a study to visually differentiate healthy cherry leaves from those with powdery mildew.

 # Business Requirement number 2:
 * Predict whether a cherry tree is healthy or afflicted with powdery mildew.

 ## Hypothesis and how to validate?
-* Hypothesis:
+# Hypothesis:

 Plants affected by fungal infestation, specifically powdery mildew, exhibit distinct visual characteristics on their leaves, such as light grey or white powdery spots.
-By conducting an average image study, we aim to investigate whether these visual markers reliably differentiate infected plants from healthy, uninfected ones."
+By conducting an average image study, we aim to investigate whether these visual markers reliably differentiate infected plants from healthy, uninfected ones.

 ---
-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The rationale behind the Data Visualisations and ML tasks :

-* The project will follow the ML lifecycle, encompassing the following stages:
+The project will follow the ML lifecycle, encompassing the following stages:

-  ** Information Gathering & Data Collection: Gather and understand relevant data from the client.
+  * Information Gathering & Data Collection: Gather and understand relevant data from the client.
-  ** Data Visualization, Cleaning & Preparation: Preprocess and prepare the data for model training.
+  * Data Visualization, Cleaning & Preparation: Preprocess and prepare the data for model training.
-  ** Model Training, Validation & Optimization: Train, validate, and refine the ML model for optimal performance.
+  * Model Training, Validation & Optimization: Train, validate, and refine the ML model for optimal performance.
-  ** Dashboard Planning, Design & Development: Design and develop the user interface for the dashboard.
+  * Dashboard Planning, Design & Development: Design and develop the user interface for the dashboard.
-  ** Dashboard Deployment & Release: Deploy and release the final solution to the client.
+  * Dashboard Deployment & Release: Deploy and release the final solution to the client.

 # Business Requirement 1: Data Visualization